 Bold is preferred over italics or underlining for emphasis.
 If you use too much bold, it loses its impact and effect.
-Do not write whole sentences or paragraphs in bold.
 Use it sparingly, for titles and headings and to call out one thing, such as a date or a number.
 Bold is better than all capital letters to emphasize words like "not" or "all."
 (See Capitalization below.)
 When creating electronic communications like webpages, do not underline anything that isn't a hyperlink.